CodeDemonCD/DemonRenamer/README.md

 set_caption - Set A Custom Caption
 see_caption - See Your Custom Caption
 del_caption - Delete Custom Caption
-set_prefix - To Set Your Prefix
-set_suffix - To Set Your Suffix
+metadata - To Set & Change your metadata code set_prefix - To Set Your Prefix set_suffix - To Set Your Suffix see_prefix - To See Your Prefix see_suffix - To See Your Suffix
 del_prefix - Delete Your Prefix
 del_suffix - Delete Your Suffix
 restart - To Rrstart The Bot (Admin Only)